fybrik/fybrik/website/content/contribute/code/flow/index.md

 weight: 1
 ---

+This page describes the contribution flow that you as a developer and contributor need to follow.
+It describes the Pull requests based workflow and instructions on how to build and test the project after making changes.

+# Issues and Pull Requests

-Contributing to {{< name >}} is done following the GitHub workflow for Pull Requests (PRs).
+Contributing to {{< name >}} is done following the GitHub workflow.

 You should usually open a pull request in the following situations:
-- Submit trivial fixes (for example, a typo, a broken link or an obvious error)
-- Start work on a contribution that was already asked for, or that you’ve already discussed, in an issue
+- Start work on a contribution that was already asked for, or that you’ve already discussed, in an issue.
+- Submit trivial fixes (for example, a typo, a broken link or an obvious error).

 A pull request doesn’t have to represent finished work.
 It’s usually better to open a pull request early on, so others can watch or give feedback on your progress.
 Just mark it as a “WIP” (Work in Progress) in the subject line.
 You can always add more commits later.